anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/transfers_to_namada.md

 will be two internal accounts with associated native validity predicates:

 - `#EthBridge` - Controls the `/eth_msgs/` [storage](ethereum_events_attestation.md#storage)
-  and ledger of balances for wrapped Ethereum assets (ERC20 tokens) structured in a ["multitoken"](https://github.com/anoma/anoma/issues/1102) hierarchy.
+  and ledger of balances of minted wrapped Ethereum assets (ERC20 tokens) structured in a ["multitoken"](https://github.com/anoma/anoma/issues/1102) hierarchy.
-- `#EthBridgeEscrow` - Holds in escrow wrapped Namada tokens which have been sent to Ethereum, as well as gas fees to be payed to relayers of transfers to Ethereum.
+  Also contains in escrow Namada tokens which have been sent to Ethereum, pertaining to pending transfers.
+- `#EthBridgePool` - Holds gas fees to be payed to relayers of transfers to Ethereum, as well assets (other than wNAM) in escrow, pertaining to pending transfers to Ethereum.

 #### Wrapped ERC20